akgogemrah/akgogemrah/README.md

 - 👋 Hi, I’m Emrah Akgöğ
 - 👀 I’m interested in Dart and Flutter.
 - 🌱 I’m currently learning Firebase to use in Flutter.
+     I am student of computer enginnering at Karabuk Universty.
+     I live in Istanbul/Buyukcekmece
 - 📫 You can contact with me at e-mail 'emrahakgog24@gmail.com'

 <!---